 College can be a stressful time in the lives of many students.
 It can seem like things are constantly changing, and with so little consistency, it can sometimes feel like you don’t belong anywhere.
 Then, on top of that, there are high expectations coming at you from every direction.
 Your parents want you to do well in class because college is expensive and you’re going to need a job after.
 Your professors expect you to be in class, be on time, be prepared and contribute to discussions.
 And then there are the expectations you have for yourself.
 You want to have fun, meet new people, learn new things, experience the world, and try not to come out $100k in debt.
 And this all has to be done in 4 years.

 All of these pressures can create turmoil within your body.
 Of the 40 million adults in the U.S. who suffer from an anxiety disorder, 75% of them experienced it for the first time by age 22.
 The prime age of onset for most mental health disorders happens during the college-aged years (ages 18-24).
 So while some people experience stress and periods of low motivation during college, others may not be able to come out of the funk, which leads to an anxiety and/or depression diagnosis.

 But can you still be successful in college while dealing with depression and/or anxiety?
 Absolutely.
 It’s all about finding a balance and what works for you.
-Here are 5 tips for setting yourself up for success.
+Here are 5 tips for managing anxiety and/or depression and setting yourself up for success.

 1. Have a good support system